-The site is considered to be of low potential for commuting and foraging bats.
+The site is considered to be of moderate potential for commuting and foraging bats.
 The habitats of most note for bats are the woodland and grassland.
-As the site supports at least two bats roosts, these habitats will be used for bats to commute to the wider landscape.
-Further surveys are not recommended due to the small size of the site.
-Foraging and commuting activity will also be recorded during emergence / return-to-roost surveys, as mentioned above.
+As the site supports bats roosts, these habitats will be used for bats to commute to the wider landscape.